 The magic of islands

-Generally, the islands all over the world are always surrounded by a magical aura.
-Often they hide legends full of charme and they’re a mix of quiet and fear.
+Generally, the islands all over the world are ever surrounded by a magical aura.
+Often they hide legends full of charm, and they’re a mix of quiet and fear.

-If I have to describe the Tremiti Islands with three words I say: turquoise, relax and mystery.
+If I have to describe the Tremiti Islands with three words, I’d say: turquoise, relax, and mystery.

 These actually are three of the many feelings to get when you spend some of your time at the Tremiti.